ehpavan/ehpavan/README.md

 ---

 ## 🧩 What I’m learning
-- Advanced Active Directory techniques & defenses
+- Advanced offensive security
-- Automation for recon & triage (speeding up bug hunting)
+- Bug  bounty more depth
-- Cloud security best practices & hardened infrastructure scanning
+- Cloud security best practices, hardened infrastructure scanning & misconfigurations.

 ---

-## ✨ Goals
+##  Goals
-- Build production-ready tools for automated, safe reconnaissance and triage.
+- Be top at bug bounty, and become cyber security expertise.
 - Grow ZeroClyne into a professional security services / tooling brand.
 - Keep leveling up in bug bounty programs and share knowledge with the community.
+- Complete the OSCP examination as a teen.

 ---